osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 ### Set Link Velocity Using PID controllers
 A [PID controller](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1common_1_1PID.html) can be used to set a velocity by appling forces or torques.
-Each degree of freedom (x, y, z, roll, pitch, yaw) must have it's own PID controller to controll all at the same time.
+Each degree of freedom (x, y, z, roll, pitch, yaw) must have it's own PID controller.
 Fewer controllers can be used if it is permissable for the link to move freely on some degrees of freedom.
 For example, setting a translational velocity while allowing the object to rotate requries only 3 PID controllers: x, y, z.